AugustoAnguita/Hands_on_tutorial_msRRR_2026/README.md

-# 🌟 Unveiling the Exposome through Outcome-Wide Analysis: The msRRR Pipeline
+# Unveiling the Exposome through Outcome-Wide Analysis: The msRRR Pipeline

 **Robust Inference for High-Dimensional Exposome Data using Mixed-Response Sparse Reduced-Rank Regression and Stability Selection.**

-By Dr. Augusto Anguita-Ruiz
+By Dr. Augusto Anguita-Ruiz, Junior Researcher Leader at Barcelona Institute For Global Health (ISGLOBAL)
 ---

 ## 📖 Overview